 For those individuals desiring sex reassignment surgery, Hormonal Replacement Therapy is necessary.
-This involves taking oestrogen for male-to-female transition and testosterone for female-to-male transition.
+This involves taking oestrogen for male-to-female transition and male hormone for female-to-male transition.
 To obtain the physical appearance of the desired gender the appropriate HRT is needed.

 Benefits and Risks of HRT